Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/gitops/_index.md

 ---
 type: docs
-title: "Managing Calico Network Policy using GitOps in an Arc-enabled Kubernetes cluster"
+title: "Managing Calico Network Policy using GitOps with Arc-enabled Kubernetes cluster"
-linkTitle: "Managing Calico Network Policy using GitOps in an Arc-enabled Kubernetes cluster"
+linkTitle: "Managing Calico Network Policy using GitOps with Arc-enabled Kubernetes cluster"
 weight: 1
 description: >
 ---

-## Managing Calico Network Policy using GitOps in an Arc-enabled Kubernetes cluster
+## Managing Calico Network Policy using GitOps with Arc-enabled Kubernetes cluster

  > **Disclaimer:** This scenario was contributed by the Tigera Project Calico team as part of the "Jumpstart Friends" program.